seanpmaxwell/jet-schema/README.md

 Due to how structural-typing works in typescript, there are some limitations with typesafety that you need to be aware of.
 To put things in perspective, if type `A` has all the properties of type `B`, we can use type `A` for places where type `B` is required, even if `A` has additional properties.

 **Validator functions**<br/>
-If an object property's type can be `string | undefined`, then a validator-function whose type-predicate only returns `arg is string` will still work.
-However a if a type predicate returns `arg is string | undefined` we cannot use it for type `string`.
+If an object property's type can be `string | undefined`, then a validator-function whose type-predicate only returns `param is string` will still work.
+However a if a type predicate returns `param is string | undefined` we cannot use it for type `string`.
 This could cause runtime issues if a you pass a validator function like `isString` (when you should have passed `isOptionalString`) to a property whose value ends up being `undefined`.
 ```typescript
 interface IUser {
   id: string;